HBCU LGBTQ Equality Initiative_

-During the 2015-2016 academic year, NBJC kicked off its HBCU LGBTQ-Equality Health and Wellness Tour to bring greater awareness and visibility to issues impacting the LGBTQ community at HBCUs, and to foster LGBTQ-inclusive cultural competency at HBCUs.
+During the 2015-2016 academic year, NBJC kicked off its HBCU LGBTQ+-Equality Health and Wellness Tour to bring greater awareness and visibility to issues impacting the LGBTQ+ community at HBCUs, and to foster LGBTQ+-inclusive cultural competency.

-Cultural competence trainings are a major tenet of NBJC's HBCU LGBTQ-Equality Initiative and aim to build a welcoming, nurturing and supportive climate at HBCUs for their LGBTQ campus community.
-In August 2016, NBJC launched its 2016-2017 HBCU tour schedule by revisiting Morehouse College in Atlanta, GA.
-NBJC conducted three trainings during the New Student Orientation (NSO) Week at Morehouse for the Athletics Department, faculty/staff members, and more than 100 NSO student leaders.
-By invitation of Dr. Timothy Sams, Vice President for Student Development, and Harry Wright, Associate Dean of Student Services, NBJC was honored to play such a critical role in advancing the conversation and competency of key leadership at Morehouse College.
-The institution is committed to creating an inclusive, welcoming and affirming campus and has demonstrated that commitment through enforcing mandatory attendance during the cultural competence trainings.
+In August 2016, NBJC launched its 2016-2017 HBCU tour schedule with a return to Morehouse College in Atlanta, GA.
+At the invitation of Dr. Timothy Sams, Vice President for Student Development, and Harry Wright, Associate Dean of Student Services, NBJC conducted three trainings during New Student Orientation (NSO) Week for the Athletics Department, faculty/staff members, and more than 100 NSO student leaders.
+NBJC was honored to play such a critical role in advancing the conversation and competency of key leadership at Morehouse College.
+The institution is committed to creating an inclusive, welcoming, and affirming campus and has demonstrated that commitment through enforcing mandatory attendance during the cultural competence training.

-Also during the tour, Pastor Delman Coates, Senior Pastor of Mt.Ennon Baptist Church in Clinton, MD and a Morehouse Alum, led an important dialogue on an affirming interpretation of the bible on LGBTQ people, as well as the responsibility of "Morehouse Men" to be leaders who excel and carry out the mission of the institution.
+During the tour, Pastor Delman Coates, Senior Pastor of Mt.Ennon Baptist Church in Clinton, MD and a Morehouse Alum, led an important dialogue on an LGBTQ+-affirming interpretation of the bible, as well as the responsibility of “Morehouse Men” to be leaders who excel and carry out the mission of the institution.
 In addition, the Centers for Disease Control and Prevention (CDC) was present to engage Morehouse student leaders on the importance of HIV/AIDS prevention and treatment.
-NBJC will be partnering further with Morehouse College to create a service project for the NSO leaders interested in becoming PrEP Ambassadors to help students access the daily pill that significantly reduces a person's chances of contracting HIV.
+NBJC will be partnering further with Morehouse College to create a service project for the NSO leaders interested in becoming PrEP Ambassadors to help students access the daily pill that significantly reduces a person’s chances of contracting HIV.

-Many LGBTQ students face alienation and emotional distress while creating campus environments of fearful silence and passive intolerance.
-(Source: Campus Pride)
+Many LGBTQ+ students face alienation and emotional distress in campus environments governed by fearful silence and passive intolerance.